rweather/skinny-c/examples/README.md

     skinny-tweak
         Same as skinny-ctr, but the cipher tweak is used for the counter.

+    skinny-ecb
+        Encrypts or decrypts a file using SKINNY in ECB mode.
+        Key only, no tweak.

 To get command-line usage information on the programs, run them without any arguments:

     ./skinny-ctr
     ./skinny-tweak
+    ./skinny-ecb

 To encrypt a file with "skinny-ctr", supply the block size, key, and files on the command-line: